George Chesterton of GQ Magazine has Laser Blended Vision

 You need to be a critic for detail and an expert in seeing the bigger picture.
 You need to be as impartial as a judge and as opinionated as a Kardashian.
 But above all, you need to be tough.
 As an editor is often the last to lay eyes on a piece before it goes public, they need to be relied upon to make the right call when it matters most.

-Recently, for George Chesterton, Chief Sub-editor at GQ UK and long-term glasses wearer, the time came to make an important call on his poor and quickly-degrading vision.
+Recently, for George Chesterton, Managing Editor at GQ UK and long-term glasses wearer, the time came to make an important call on his poor and quickly-degrading vision.

 Subscribe to our newsletter